ALL ABOUT THE STAGES OF EMPHYSEMA

 Quitting smoking and avoiding second-hand smoke can prevent the occurrence of emphysema and at least slow the lung disease down if it's already underway.
 Other changes to your environment, such as avoiding smog and air pollution, may also help prevent the development of emphysema, or at least keep it from getting worse.

 By now, most people are well aware that smoking causes lung cancer.
-Cigarettes, pipes, cigars, and chewing tobacco end-up causing more than 500,000 Americans each year to pass-away accounting for one out of every five premature demises in this country.
+Cigarettes, pipes, cigars, and chewing tobacco end-up causing over 500,000 Americans to pass-away yearly, accounting for one out of every five early deaths in the USA.

 Lung cancer is just the first in a long list of tobacco related serious (too often they are fatal) health issues and illnesses, which include "emphysema" a very serious and often chronic medical condition.
 Even the skin can be damaged by smoking.
 Most people don't realize long-term cigarette smoking causes premature aging of skin.
 Many of the 4,000 chemicals in tobacco smoke also damage collagen and elastin, which are fibers giving skin its strength and elasticity.
 As a result, skin begins to sag and wrinkle prematurely due to smoking.